isti-fmt-nemis/Domain-specific-ambiguity/README.md

 1. domain_analysis: includes utilities to get statistics and manipulate the domain files.
 2. vector_comparison: includes the utilities to build the word embeddings.
-3. validation: includes files to evaluate the results
+3. validation: includes files to evaluate the results.